Error response form

 Our inspections last for a number of months.
 We collect information about the area before we visit it.
 This helps us to understand what happens there and what is affecting the way that services are being provided.

-During the inspection, a team of inspectors from the Care Inspectorate and other scrutiny partners will:
+During the inspection, a team of inspectors from the Care Inspectorate, Education Scotland, HM Inspectorate of Constabulary Scotland and Health Improvement Scotland will:

 This gives us the chance to find out if children, young people and their families are getting the help that they need and if services are making a difference to their lives.
 What individual people tell us during inspection is confidential.
 Our reports do not include any information about them or their family, or anything that could identify them.
 However, we do have a duty to pass on information if there are concerns about someone’s safety.

 We have surveys for children, young people and families and we use and safeguard the data gathered from these in the same way as we do with what you tell us in person.
 Our approach to participation during inspection reflects the importance we give to hearing from children and young people.
-We also have a staff survey which also enables us to maximise the feedback we get from those working across services in all roles.
+We also have a staff survey which also enables us to maximise the feedback we get from those working across services.

 After our inspection, we publish a report on our website about what we found for the area.
 Our inspection reports set out what works well and what could improve.
 We expect the community planning partnership to take action on any recommendations we make for improvements.